sanjithramesh/Data-Science-Projects/README.md

 # Projects

 This repository consists of projects that I have done.
-The technologies used for these projects are Python and JMP.
 Below is a short description of all the projects and steps taken to analyze the datasets.

 1. Revenue Projections of a life sciences company - Using time series analytics, predicted accurately the revenue projections for a life sciences company for the year using historical data.
 Resources were allocated using findings from the projections.